-WMO Arts and Science College affiliated to University of Calicut is bestowed with the beauty of nature due to its location in the vicinity of Western Ghats.
-The multi-disciplinary college offers Bachelor's and Master's programmes in the areas of humanities, social science, science and commerce.
-The College has been recognized for its excellence which was cemented by the NAAC Accreditation with 'A' Grade making it one of the best in the Wayanad premise.
-The institution's commitment to provide quality education for all has offered the opportunity to empower members of underprivileged minority, orphans, and the destitute while respecting moral and ethical principles.
+WMO Arts and Science College, affiliated with the University of Calicut, is bestowed with the beauty of nature due to its location in the vicinity of Western Ghats.
+The multi-disciplinary College offers Bachelor's and Master's programmes in humanities, social science, science and commerce.
+The College has been accredited by the NAAC with 'A' Grade in the second cycle of accreditation and currently proceeding toward the third cycle of accreditation.
+The institution's commitment to providing quality education for all has offered the opportunity to empower members of the underprivileged minority, orphans, and the destitute while respecting moral and ethical principles.

-The College houses 19 departments that cover a wide range of disciplines, making it a center of excellence.
-For people who desire to balance their working life with continuing education, the College now provides remote learning options in addition to the normal courses.
-The college has modern amenities and a great infrastructure.
-The location of the College makes it convenient for access.
+The College houses 13 departments with 11 Undergraduate and 8 Postgraduate programmes.
+The College now provides remote learning options in addition to the normal courses through the Learning Management System.
+The College has modern amenities and excellent infrastructure.
+The location of the College makes it convenient to access.